Arydunnu/email-service-qa-assessment/README.md

 # Email Micro-Service
 ## Overview
-This repository contains QA artifacts for testing the Email Micro-Service.
+This repository contains QA documentation for testing the Email Micro-Service.

 Contents include: